apollographql/apollo-ios/docs/source/subscriptions.md

 ## GraphQL over WebSocket Protocols

-There are two WebSocket sub-protocols that apollo-ios supports:
+There are two GraphQL over WebSocket protocols that apollo-ios supports:
 1. [graphql-transport-ws](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md) which is implemented in the [graphql-ws](https://github.com/enisdenjo/graphql-ws) package.
-This is a modern, actively maintained package and is our recommendation to use in your server.
+This is a modern, actively maintained library and is our recommendation to use in your server.
 2. [graphql-ws](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md) which is implemented in the [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) package.
-This is considered a legacy implementation and is not recommended for new server builds.
+This library is not actively maintained and is considered legacy.
+It is not recommended for new server builds.

 It is important to note that the two libraries and protocols are not cross-compatible.
-You will need to know which sub-protocol is implemented in the server you're connecting to.
+You will need to know which is implemented in the server you're connecting to.
+All `WebSocket` initializers allow you to specify the GraphQL over WebSocket protocol to be used.

-There are a number of ways to specify which sub-protocol apollo-ios should use:
-1. Manually specify the protocol in the `Sec-WebSocket-Protocol` header of a `URLRequest`.
-This must be done before initializing a WebSocket using `WebSocket(request:)` as apollo-ios will look for the header key and if found it will use that protocol otherwise it will default to using the `graphql-transport-ws`.
-See `WebSocket.WSProtocol` for the header values.
-2. Use one of the convenience initializers `WebSocket(url:webSocketProtocol:)` or `WebSocket(url:writeQueueQOS:webSocketProtocol:)` where you can specify the protocol on initialization.

-Using `graphql-transport-ws` as the default may seem odd since it's considered a legacy protocol but this was done to not force a breaking change to pre-existing apps using apollo-ios.

 ## Sample subscription-supporting initializer